KarasFlowers/DataBase/campus-delivery-system/README.md

 *   **`schema.sql`**: The blueprint for your database.
 Run this script to create all the necessary tables.
 *   **`pom.xml`**: The Maven Project Object Model file.
 It manages project dependencies (like the MySQL JDBC driver) and defines how to build the project.
-*   **`src/main/java/com/campusdelivery/model`**: This package contains the Model classes, also known as Plain Old Java Objects (POJOs).
+*   **`src/main/java/com/src.main.campusdelivery/model`**: This package contains the Model classes, also known as Plain Old Java Objects (POJOs).
 Each class (e.g., `User.java`, `Order.java`) is a simple data structure that represents a row in a database table.
-*   **`src/main/java/com/campusdelivery/dao`**: This package holds the Data Access Object (DAO) classes.
+*   **`src/main/java/com/src.main.campusdelivery/dao`**: This package holds the Data Access Object (DAO) classes.
 Each DAO (e.g., `UserDao.java`) is responsible for all database operations (Create, Read, Update, Delete) for its corresponding model. **This is where the raw SQL queries are written and executed.**
-*   **`src/main/java/com/campusdelivery/config`**: This package is for configuration-related classes. `DatabaseConnector.java` is a key utility here, providing a standardized way to get a connection to the database.
+*   **`src/main/java/com/campusdelivery/config`**: This package is for configuration-related classes. `DataSourceConfig.java` is a key utility here, providing a standardized way to get a connection to the database, configured via `src/main/resources/application.properties`.

 ## 3. How to Set Up and Run